davidrtoomey/ollama-deepseek-r1-automated-code-repair/README.md

 - **Automated Fixes**: Sends errors to Ollama for intelligent fixes.
 - **Seamless Updates**: Replaces the faulty script with the corrected version.
 - **Backup Creation**: Keeps a backup of your original script before making changes.

+## TODO

+- **Framework awareness**: put this in your project and let it fix errors on the fly.
+- **Add javascript support**: support for js files and frameworks.
+- **Project Scaffolding**: take in natural language and scaffold out file structure with complete code.

 ## Installation